|The Eastern Region|

 Dr. Fallon's hobby is music.
 She says, "I’ve been singing in choirs since high school.
 I even met my husband in choir.
 I sing in The New England Chamber Choir and take voice and piano lessons.
 I also like reading and exercising— especially yoga."
 See more fun facts!

-Thank you to everyone who made Psi Chi’s programming at EPA 2019 a great success!
-While we wait for more details about EPA 2020, you are encouraged to:
+Thank you to everyone who supported Psi Chi’s programming at EPA 2020, which was held virtually due to COVID-19!
+While we wait for more details about EPA 2021, you are encouraged to:

 Regional Research Awards